kwiggen/odata2/README.md

 In this example I have created a new Deserializer which is used to take @odata.id objects in a POST and create the correct object as the default OData lib does not do this.

+The other issue with the current version of odata libs is that you can't have a Complex Type which contains another Entity Type.
+To work around this, this example treats all objects as Entities, yet used the Serializer to hide the ID of the ENtity which should be treated as a Complex Type.
+In fact the ID is hardcoded to -1 in this example.
+This example is in the ResourceWrapper and Resource objects which are part of Course

 Thanks to Gareth who wrote a custom serializer to return @data.id for the ExternalCourse Location object.